open-mmlab/mmtracking/configs/mot/tracktor/README.md

 ## Results and models on MOT17

+We implement Tracktor following the offical practices.

+We train the detector with MMDetection.
+However, currently we do not support training ReID models.
+We directly use the model from [Tracktor](https://github.com/phil-bergmann/tracking_wo_bnw) for inference.
+These missed features will be supported in the future.

+The results marked with * (the last line) is the offical implementations.
+Our implementations outperform it by 4.9 points on MOTA and 3.3 points on IDF1.

 |    Detector     |  ReID  | Train Set | Test Set | Public | Inf time (fps) | MOTA | IDF1 | FP | FN | IDSw. | Config | Download |
 | :-------------: | :----: | :-------: | :------: | :----: | :------------: | :--: | :--: |:--:|:--:| :---: | :----: | :------: |
 | R50-FasterRCNN-FPN | R50 | half-train | half-val | Y     | 3.2  | 57.3 | 63.4 | 1254 | 67091 | 613 | [config](tracktor_faster-rcnn_r50_fpn_4e_mot17-public-half.py) | [detector](https://download.openmmlab.com/mmtracking/v0.5/mot/faster-rcnn_r50_fpn_4e_mot17-half-64ee2ed4.pth) [reid](https://download.openmmlab.com/mmtracking/v0.5/mot/tracktor_reid_r50_iter25245-a452f51f.pth) |